Peter-Noble/Peter-Noble.github.io/cv.md

 Summer job building, using and providing support for a crowd simulation tool used to animate traffic for high profile TV visual effects jobs.

 #### Technical Manager, Collingwood College (2016 - 2017)
-Coordinating with groups organising events in the college, as well as those that will help to put the events on (such as security, catering and the COO).
-Also responsible for leading decisions regarding the budget that is £4,000 annually and almost £15,000 when including the technical budget for each event.
+Coordinating with groups organising events in the college, as well as those that will help to put the events on (such as security, catering and the COO).  £4,000 annual budget and almost £14,000 when including the technical budget for each event.

 #### Technical Events (2015 - present) (see <a href="/TechnicalEvents">Technical Events</a>)